 Whoever wins on Sunday will be guaranteed a place at the PDC World Finals and a first-round win will earn them £15,000 more than winning the BDO World title, so why some top players have decided not to enter the knockout stage if baffling and, in some cases, disappointing to their fans and maybe their sponsors.

 The 2019 PDC World Championship has a total prize fund of £2.5M, the winner will receive the biggest cheque in darts history, £500,000.

 The PDC World Champion will be screened live on Sky Sports from 13th December 2018 – 1st January 2019

 Following the new appointment to the BDO Chair, Des Jacklin has secured a new three year deal with Eurosport to screen three major BDO events each year.
 Eurosport will broadcast the BDO World Championship finals, The Winmau Masters and the BDO World Darts Trophy.

 Speculation mounted earlier in the year as regards the 2019 World Darts Championship venue.
 Lakeside Country Club has hosted the event since 1986 and has been the main sponsor since 2003 when the tobacco sponsorship had to cease.
 It was believed that the uncertainty of TV broadcasting may have played a part in the decision of the 2019 venue.
 AS for the future venue for the World Championship, this is unclear because no announcement has been made as regards a long-term agreement with Lakeside.
 However, fans will be pleased to learn the 2019 will at least be hosted by the famous Lakeside Country Club venue.

-News articles on this website written by of this author of this website and by some third-party writers.
+News articles on this website written by the author of this website and by third-party writers.
 Articles may contain external links to online casino’s, betting, bookmakers, promotional betting affiliated codes or websites of a similar nature.
 These websites can be based in the UK or Worldwide and have no association with this website or the website owner.